 International Bank for Reconstruction and Development (IBRD): A provision of Rs.
-116.20 crore was made both in BE 2003-2004 on account of Maintenance of Value (MOV).
+116.20 crore was made in BE 2003-2004 on account of Maintenance of Value (MOV).
 The Government of India has taken a decision to convert MOV obligations in Dollar denominated securities and so MOV payment was not required in the current financial year and would also not be required from next year onwards.
-Hence, 'Nil' provision was made in RE 2003-04 and BE 2004-05.
+Hence, no provision was made in RE 2003-04.
+However, a token provision of Rs.
+One lakh has been kept in BE 2004-2005.

 Budget Estimate 2003-2004 and RE 2003-2004 included a provision of Rs.
 53.20 crore and Rs.86.50 crore respectively towards encashment of securities by IBRD.
-A provision of Rs.86.50 crore has also been kept in BE 2004-2005 in view of the enhanced encashment demanded by the World Bank.
+A provision of Rs.100.00 crore has also been kept in BE 2004-2005 in view of the enhanced encashment demanded by the World Bank.

 International Development Association (IDA): A provision of Rs.
-0.01 crore was made in the BE 2003-2004, which has been revised to Rs.
+0.01 crore was made in BE 2003-2004, which has been revised to Rs.
 3.93 crores in RE 2003-04.
-For BE 2004-2005, a token provision of Rs. one lakh has been kept.
+For BE 2004-2005, a token provision of Rs.
+One lakh has been kept.

-For encashment of securities for IDA 'Nil' provision was kept for BE 2003-2004 and RE 2003-2004.
-The provision for BE 2004-2005 has also been kept as 'Nil'.
+For encashment of securities for IDA, no provision was kept for BE 2003-2004 and RE 2003-2004.
+No provision has also been made in BE 2004-05.

 International Fund for Agriculture Development (IFAD): India is one of the original members of the International Fund for Agricultural Development, a specialised agency of the United Nations.
-Since inception, India has contributed \$ 43 million towards the resources of IFAD till November, 2003.
-The payments are made by the issue of non-negotiable, non-interest bearing rupees securities held in favour of IFAD by Reserve Bank of India, except for an amount of US\$ 8 million, which was made by cash through RBI till November, 2003 towards the 1st and 2nd installments of the 5th Replenishment.
+Since inception, India has contributed \$ 52 million towards the resources of IFAD till June, 2004.
+The payments are made by the issue of non-negotiable, non-interest bearing Rupee securities held in favour of IFAD by Reserve Bank of India upto 4th Replenishment.
+From the 5th Replenishment onwards, the Government of India has made the payment in cash.